joaomcteixeira/Tree-of-Life/docs/Workflow.md

     1. the _shebang_ is defined in agreement to the first main query:
         1. if Miniconda and the Python ENV were installed automatically, *shebangs* will point to that env
         1. if the user decided to install the Python dependencies manually, the *shebangs* will point to the current Python executable
-        1. In _manuall_ installations, _shebangs_ must also be configured by the user to point to the correct Python enviroment, in case the proficient user wants to use *shebangs* at all.
+        1. In _manuall_ installations, _shebangs_ must also be configured by the user to point to the correct Python environment, in case the proficient user wants to use *shebangs* at all.
     1. _exec_ files are given executable permissions system wide.
-If you want to restrict _exec_ files perimssions you can alter those after installation.
+If you want to restrict _exec_ files permissions you can alter those after installation.
 1. Creates the `installation_vars.py` file.
 This file registers all installation variables that are required for _updating_ purposes.
 If this file is removed or altered manually, future *updates* will fail an can compromise the whole installation.
 1. All installation output regarding _information_ and _debugging_ purposes is written to a `.log` file.